 Should I use a UV light or LED light to cure gel polish?

-Either.
+Either is fine.
 Which curing light you use for your nails depends on two criteria: your preference and type of your gel polish.
 Gel polish can be made in two different ways — UV-cured or LED-cured.

 That said it's important to note that LED lights are less harmful to your skin due to not using UV rays.
 If you plan to use gel polish regularly, it may be worth considering an LED light instead, so make sure that LED can cure your favorite polish.